dwt/Dependable_API_Evolution/README.md

 * The 'Python Standard Library Syndrome': Your Library is so 'stable' that a module has to be dead/ unmaintained for 3-5 years before you consider adding it to your library.
 Some symptoms: API changes rarely, many of the non core modules have alternatives in the wild that have a vastly more fluent / short / powerfull / consistent / modern API.
 Consider the python standard library.
 Almost no development happens in there, many of it's modules are 10 and more years old with only the most required bugfixes.

 * The 'Python 3k Syndrome': Your users stick with an old version of your API and are very reluctant to update.
 Symptoms: You are forced to release new versions of it instead focussing your engineering on the newest version.
 You add Interims Versions, i.e evolutions of the old API version to make it easier for your users to switch to the newest version.
 You release new versions of your new API that add in old features again to make it easier for your users to upgrade.
 Consider the introduction of Python 3.0.
 Nobody used it.
 Three major revisions where required (3.0, 3.1, 3.2) before the community is actually considering it's adoption.
+Today, 3.4 is still not a no brainer to switch to.

 * The 'Thousands of Patches Flying in Close Formation Syndrome': Different parts of the API have very different fluency to it and don't match very well.
 Symptoms: Knowing one part of the API doesn't make it any easier to guess the names and workings of other parts of your API.
 Documentation cannot be consolidated by talking about the patterns adopted by your framework, but instead is separated from each other and also very needed because you need to look at it for every module anew.